Katie Sugden: Storylines

-When she reappears at Home Farm in January 2009, Katie is escorted off the premises by security.
+When she goes back to work at Home Farm the following month, Katie is escorted off the premises by security.
 New owners, Mark (Maxwell Caulfield) and Natasha Wylde (Amanda Donohoe), arrive and allow Katie to keep her business at Home Farm.
 Mark and Katie soon become friends but Natasha is wary until Katie starts dating gamekeeper Lee Naylor (Lewis Linford), unaware that Nathan Wylde (Lyndon Ogbourne) is attracted to her.
 He uses his position at Home Farm to manipulate them as Katie prefers Lee.
 After an argument, Nathan and Katie spend a night together but he makes it clear that he doesn't want a relationship with her.
 However, he objects when she asks Lee to move in.
 This doesn't last when Katie realizes that Lee repeated things that she told him in confidence so she ends things with Nathan and asks Lee to move out.
 After Faye (Kim Thomson) and Ryan Lamb (James Sutton) move to the village, she gets to know Ryan and they start dating, despite his mother's objections.
 Mark tells Faye that Katie is a nice girl that can be trusted but Gennie Walker (Sian Reese-Williams) tells Faye about Katie being a surrogate mother so Faye invites her to dinner and questions her about her past, much to Ryan's embarrassment.
 He insists Faye apologize and Ryan and Katie are happy until Ryan discovers he has feelings for Maisie Wylde (Alice Coulthard).
 Not wanting to cheat on Katie, he ends the relationship and starts dating Maisie.
 However, they reconcile after Maisie and Ryan learn that they are half-siblings.
 Nathan, however, tells Katie about Ryan and Maisie's "inappropriate" relationship, leading Katie to end things with Ryan again.
 Andy and Katie later become close once more when she discovers that he is suffering from anger issues which ended his relationship with Adele Allfrey (Tanya Vital).
-When Andy crashes his landrover, he begs Katie for help and she convinces him to see a counselor.
+When Andy crashes his Land Rover, he begs Katie for help and she convinces him to see a counselor.
 Andy later blames Katie and her affair with Robert for his anger issues and when she defends herself, he smashes a mug against the wall, witnessed by Sarah.
 He later apologizes and he and Katie sleep together again but Katie insists that it was a mistake and they should stay friends.